Varat7v2/Forest-Fire-Detection/README.md

 ### Introduction
 This project is jointly done in colaboration with [Anuj Regmi](https://www.linkedin.com/in/regmianuj1/), for detecting whether there is fire or not in the forest while monitoring from unmanned aerial vehicles (UAVs).
-This project can be modified for classification of any number of classes in various fields of study from agriculture to defense activities.
+This project can be modified for classification of any number of classes in various fields of study from agriculture to defense.

 ### Usuage
 1. For downloading the images from online [here Google and Bing], run `online-download-data.py`